FlamemasterNXF/PeanutScript/Docs/COMPLETEOVERVIEW.md

 - \* : The multiplication operator.
 Simply use `value * value` to multiply the first value by the second!
 This also works for more than two values.
 - \ : The division operator.
 Simply use `value / value` to divide the first value by the second!
 This also works for more than two values.
 - ^ : The exponentiation operator.
 Simply use `value ^ value` to raise the first value to the second!
 This also works for more than two values.
+- % : The modulus operator.
+Simply use `value % value` to divide the first value by the second and return the remainder!
 - () : Parentheses!
 These can be used for order of operation purposes.
 Simply use `(mathematical operation)` to run that particular operation before all others!

 ## Comparisons